XtianLors/XtianLors/README.md

 ## Who am I?

 * I am a student of Chemical Engineering.
-I specialized on metallurgy.
+I specialized in metallurgy.

 * I have huge interest in simulation, CAE and FEA.